Waziup/waziup.io-old/content/documentation/API/V2/index.md

 V2 Migration guide
 ==================

-This document will guide you through the update of your gateway or application to the new API V2 (see https://github.com/Waziup/Platform/blob/master/ChangeLog).
+This section will guide you through the update of your gateway or application to the new API V2 (see https://github.com/Waziup/Platform/blob/master/ChangeLog).
 This version brings a lot of novelties:

 - Gateway registration